Wolfy18/brandguard-qr/readme.txt

 10. New Product View Blockchain Section
 11. Mint products in bulks from the product list view
 12. Bakrypt launchpad view with multiple assets/products
+13. Asset Tracking page sample.
+This page uses the shortcode [bak_asset_tracking]
+14. Found asset using the asset tracker
+15. Blockchain tab in the product detail page
+16. Asset Tracking shortcode in post edit view

 == Changelog ==

+= 1.3.4 =
+* fix: Fixed bug related to the woocommerce tabs in the product detail page
+* feat: Added Asset Tracking Shortcode
+* feat: Added images related to asset tracking

 = 1.3.3 =
 * feat: QR CODES generator from product fingerprint